-The Contractor shall be responsible for ensuring that the water for stabilisation, construction and curing of stabilised layers is free from impurities that may deleteriously affect the setting, hardening, strength or durability of the bound aggregate layer.
+The Contractor shall be responsible for ensuring that the water for stabilisation, construction and curing of modified layers is free from impurities that may deleteriously affect the setting, hardening or strength of the stabilised material.

 Water from sources other than public supply may have its suitability established to the satisfaction of the Engineer by repeating the final laboratory-based mix design tests with the water considered for use.
 The results of these mix design tests shall be greater than 90% of the final results from the mix design.
 In addition, work shall be stopped if any discolouration or residue is observed when adding or sprinkling water into or onto the material.